 A supervised work experience in a community agency or business involving the application of classroom information and skills.
-One credit for each 33 hours of supervised workbased learning.
+One credit for each 33 hours of supervised work-based learning.
 May be repeated up to 8 credits.
-(F, W, S)
+Prerequisite: Instructor permission Corequisite: BUS 297 (F, W, S)

-BUS 297 Work-Based Learning Seminar 1 (11/0)
+BUS 297 Work-Based Learning Seminar 1